Growth or Decay -- I: universality of the turbulent dynamo saturation: Integral energy quantities

-For each $\Rm$ (panel), regardless of $E_{\text{mag},0}/\ekin$, the integral energies for each of the experiments reach the same saturated value, which varies between roughly $10\%$ and $30\%$ in $\emagb/\ekinb$ (corresponding to $\Ma = 3.5 - 1.7$, respectively), labelled on each plot with the orange line (band showing 1$\sigma$ within the averaging range) and clearly depending upon $\Rm$.
+For each $\Rm$ (panel), regardless of $E_{\text{mag},0}/\ekin$, the integral energies for each of the experiments reach the same saturated value, which varies between roughly $10\%$ and $40\%$ in $\emagb/\ekinb$ (corresponding to $\Ma = 3.4 - 1.6$, respectively), labelled on each plot with the orange line (band showing 1$\sigma$ within the averaging range) and clearly depends upon $\Rm$.
 We list all the saturated values of the energy ratio and $\Ma$ in \autoref{tab:sims}.
-However, the journey towards the saturation is quite different between the three different $E_{\text{mag},0}/\ekin$.
+The journey towards the saturation is quite different between the three different $E_{\text{mag},0}/\ekin$.
 The \texttt{weak} runs explore the full three stages of the SSD, whilst the \texttt{sat} experiments are immediately in, and maintained at the saturated state, at least according to $\emagb/\ekinb$.
 Of course, the magnetic field may be being reorganised by the turbulence in $k$-space, but regardless, $\emagb/\ekinb$ remains constant at the saturated level.
 For the first $10t_0$ the \texttt{strong} experiments remain strong, and in fact $\emagb/\ekinb$ increases by roughly an order of magnitude (discussed further in the following section).
-But these dynamics are short-lived, and beyond $10t_0$ $\emagb/\ekinb$ is clearly decaying exponentially into the universal $t\rightarrow\infty$ state.
-The timescale of the dissipation, which we will explore in detail in \autoref{sec:implications}, is clearly a function of $\Rm$ (or $\Pm$), with the most resistive experiments taking shorter $t/t_0$ paths towards the saturation.
-To explore the universality of the saturation in greater detail we now turn to the scale-by-scale representation of the same plots in $k$-space.
+But these dynamics are short-lived, and beyond $10t_0$ $\emagb/\ekinb$ is clearly decaying via a two-stage exponential into the universal $t\rightarrow\infty$ state.
+The first exponential process is slow, and the second is significantly faster, which is the opposite of the kinematic and linear growth stages in the classical dynamo experiment.
+In Paper II, we will explore the timescale of the decay in much more detail, which is clearly a function of $\Rm$, with the most resistive (lowest $\Rm$) experiments taking shorter $t/t_0$ paths towards the saturation.
+The key result is that the final state of $\emagb/\ekinb$ does not depend upon $E_{\text{mag},0}/\ekin$.